lbc-team/web3.js-docs/web3-eth-ens.rst

     });

-For further information on the handling of contract events please see :ref:`here <contract-events>`.
+    For further information on the handling of contract events please see here contract-events_.

 ------------------------------------------------------------------------------